-Proving that picnics and love are a natural combination, the plot of Theodor Fontane’s Effi Briest hinges on a beach-picnic love affair.
-At first, it’s a recreational outing for Effi Briest, her husband, Geert von Innstettin, and a friend, Major von Crampas.
-But when Instettin leaves town on business, the picnicking episodes continue and the recreation becomes a cover for lust.
-Though they are discrete, long after the affair has end, Briest is found out.
+Fontane’s Effi Briest hinges on a beach-picnic love affair.
+At first, it’s a recreational outing for Effi Briest, her husband, Geert von Innstetten, and a friend, Major von Crampas.
+But when Instettin leaves town on business, the picnicking episodes continue, and the recreation becomes a cover for lust.
+Though they are discrete, long after the affair has ended, Briest is found out.
 To be sure, it all ends badly, and Fontane makes it a long, long sad story.

 Effi Briest has been adapted for film five times, most recently by Rainer Werner Fassbinder (1974) and Hermine Huntgeburth (2009).
-Of these, Fassbinder is more true to Fontane’s character and style of narration, slow and plodding.
-His characterization of Briest is respectful, and his screenplay understated and sexless, but seething with subdued passion.
+See Picnicsonfilm.org.

-Featured image: Effi Briest (Hannah Schygulla) and Major von Crampas (Ulli Lommel) on the beach at the town of Kessin, a fictional town on the Baltic.
+Featured image: Fassbinder’s picnic.
+Effi Briest (Hannah Schygulla) and Major von Crampas (Ulli Lommel) on the beach at Kessin, a fictional town on the Baltic.

 See Theodor Fontane.
 Effi Briest (1896).
 Translated by Hugh Rorrison and Helen Chambers.
 New York: Penguin, 2001;Rainer Werner Fassbinder.
 Effi Briest (1975).
 Screenplay by Rainer Werner Fassbinder based on Theodor Fontane’s novel; Hermine Huntgeburth.
 Effie Briest ( 2009).
 Screenplay by Volker Einrauch based on Fontane’s novel (1896)